ehy/swfput-wp/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SWFPut provides a flash video player for posts and a widget and the forms to configure instances with a video source and playback attributes.
+SWFPut provides a flash video player for posts and pages, and a widget, and forms to configure display and video playback.

 == Description ==